Cyprus Sets the Clock for Crypto: October 30 Deadline Looms, CASPs Applications Suspended

 This week, the European Securities and Markets Authority (ESMA) addressed the European Commission's proposal to amend the Regulatory Technical Standards (RTS) under the MiCA.
 In its response, ESMA recognizes the legal constraints highlighted by the Commission and stresses the significance of the policy objectives outlined in the proposal.

 Cyprus's financial regulator is giving crypto-asset service providers a narrow window to operate under existing national regulations before new EU-wide rules take effect.
-The Cyprus Securities and Exchange Commission (CySEC) announced today (Thursday) it will stop accepting notifications from European Economic Area (EEA) firms for cross-border crypto services on October 30, 2024.
+The Cyprus Securities and Exchange Commission (CySEC) announced today (Thursday) that it will stop accepting notifications from European Economic Area (EEA) firms for cross-border crypto services on October 30, 2024.

 CySEC Sets October 30 Deadline for Crypto Firms Under National Rules